kitsudaiki/Project-Overview/README.md

 ## Overview

-The following diagramm shows the relations of the library and tools with each other.
+The following diagramm shows the basic relations of the library and tools with each other.

 <p align="center">
   <img src=".pictures/overview.png?raw=true" alt="Overview"/>